mbadolato/iTerm2-Color-Schemes/README.md

    - `cd tools/ && ./gen.py`
 4. If you only want to generate files for your theme, you can specify this with the `-s` flag.
    - `./gen.py -s Dracula`
-5. Get a screenshot of your theme using the `screenshotTable.sh` script and ImageMagick. **For screenshot consistency, please have your font set to 13pt Monaco and no transparency on the window.**
+5. Generate a screenshot of your theme using the `screenshot_gen` tool.
+   - `cd tools/ && python -m screenshot_gen`.
+This will generate new screenshots where they are missing.
+   - If you have `oxipng` or `zopflipng` installed, the screenshot will be optimized for you.
+6. Run `generate_screenshots_readme.py` to include your theme's screenshot in the `screenshots/README.md` file:
-   - `cd tools/ && ./screenshotTable.sh` - this will create a color table for your theme that you can screenshot.
+   - `cd tools/ && python generate_screenshots_readme.py`
-   - Use ImageMagick (or some other tool) to resize your image for consistency - `mogrify -resize 600x300\! <path-to-your-screenshot>`
-   - Move your screenshot into `screenshots/` - `mv <your-screenshot> screenshots/`
-6. Update `README.md` and `screenshots/README.md` to include your theme and screenshot.
+7. Update `README.md` to include your theme and screenshot.
 Also update `CREDITS.md` to credit yourself for your contribution.

 ### How to add new template